 The Warrant Agreement required the Warrants to be measured at fair value and included in warrants and other liabilities in our Consolidated Balance Sheets.
 The initial fair value of the Warrants was \$16,930,000.
 We re-measure the fair value of the liability each reporting period using the Black-Scholes option pricing model.
-The change in value of \$71,000 is reported as income in other, net non-operating income (expense).
+The change in fair value of \$71,000 for the nine months ended June 26, 2022 is reported as income in other, net non-operating income (expense).

-As of March 27, 2022, the warrants had no fair value.
+The Warrants expired on March 31, 2022.
 As of September 26, 2021, the fair value of the warrants was \$71,000.